1. For what liver diseases is the FibroScan® useful?

 15. Will Liver Scan Direct travel to scan patients outside of the Etobicoke head office?

 Liver Scan Direct offers satellite clinics in the offices of partner physicians throughout Toronto, Scarborough, Mississauga, Brampton, Richmond Hill, Woodbridge, Newmarket, Burlington, Waterloo, Kitchener, Cambridge, and Guelph.
 Please inquire about scheduling at one of these locations if more convenient for you.
-Due to additional expenses, the fee for a FibroScan® is up to $150 at our satellite clinics.
-If you are a physician interested in scheduling group bookings at your office, please contact us at 416-268-0150 or email email@example.com.
+Due to additional expenses, the fee for a FibroScan® is up to $150 at these satellite clinics.
+If you are a physician interested in scheduling group bookings at your office, please contact us at 416-268-0150 or email firstname.lastname@example.org.
 In some circumstances, financial support from third parties may be available to support FibroScan® clinic days.

 If you have additional questions that are not answered above, feel free to email us at email@example.com.